monodot/knowledge-base/_articles/openshift.md

 - Set the build secret explicitly using `oc set build-secret --pull bc/<build config name> <secret name>`

+### oc new-app doesn't deploy your app

+_error: unable to locate any images in image streams, image stream images with a 'supports' annotation, local docker images with name "jee"_:

+- OpenShift is trying to find an image stream in the cluster which will let it build your app, which it's detected as being a Java app (`jee`).
+- Look in the `openshift` project for any Image Stream Tags that have an annotation `supports` which contains the string `jee`.
+- TODO: Complete this bit.

 ### General troubleshooting tips

 If something's not working, or not deploying: